Liberos-Systems/Bennet/README.md

 # Bennet: A Tool for Building Linux Projects

 ## Introduction
-Bennet is a tool inspired by Yarn, tailored specifically for building Linux projects in C/C++, Python, JavaScript, and GTK environments.
+Bennet is a tool inspired by Yarn, designed specifically for building Linux projects in C/C++, Python, JavaScript, and GTK environments.
 It seamlessly manages workspaces, packages, and builds for diverse language and build system combinations.

 ## Purpose
 Bennet serves as a comprehensive platform for building and managing Linux projects.
 It simplifies the process of creating workspaces, managing packages, and building programs in various languages, including C/C++, Python, and JavaScript.
 By supporting various build systems, such as Meson, Bennet facilitates the creation of packages compatible with popular formats like deb and rpm.